gleam-lang/website/_posts/2025-01-05-improved-performance-and-publishing.md

-Gleam now only asks for your Hex credentials once, and uses that to create a long-lived API token, which will be stored on your filesystem and encrypted using a local password of your chosing.
+Gleam now only asks for your Hex credentials once, and uses that to create a long-lived API token, which will be stored on your filesystem and encrypted using a local password of your choosing.
 For all future interactions with Hex Gleam will ask for the local password, use that to decrypt the API key, and then use it to authenticate with the Hex APIs.